Expensify/App/docs/articles/new-expensify/account-settings/Profile.md

 Your display name is public to all Expensify users.

-# How to add or remove a contact methods (email address and phone number)
+# How to add or remove contact methods (email address and phone number)

-Your contact methods allow people to contact you, and allow you to forward receipts to receipts@expensify.com from multiple email addresses.
+Your contact methods allow people to contact you (using your email address or phone number), and allow you to forward receipts to receipts@expensify.com from multiple email addresses.

 To manage your contact methods:
 1. Go to **Settings > Profile**